-Of course, the emphasis on street level fashion and Quant being part of this new, working class revolution is over-egged – Quant and her team were clearly frightfully middle class (the video clips reveal cut-glass accents and everything being priced in guineas) and notably, so were most of the customers who have donated their clothes to this exhibition – there’s lots of fashion journalists, executive’s wives and people who were decidedly not shop girls and working class kids, But perhaps those customers simply wore the shit out of their clothes and then got rid of them.
-Elsewhere, the V&A – or whoever put this together – tries, unconvincingly, to apply current cultural and political fixations to Quant’s work – pieces titles ‘Chequebook’ are said to be comments on inequality from times when women needed the permission of a male relative to open bank accounts, but there’s no evidence that this was the case at all.
+Of course, the emphasis on street-level fashion and Quant being part of this new, working-class revolution is over-egged – Quant and her team were clearly frightfully middle class (the video clips reveal cut-glass accents and everything being priced in guineas) and notably, so were most of the customers who have donated their clothes to this exhibition – there are lots of fashion journalists, executive’s wives and people who were decidedly not shop girls and working-class kids, But perhaps those customers simply wore the shit out of their clothes and then got rid of them.
+Elsewhere, the V&A – or whoever put this together – tries, unconvincingly, to apply current cultural and political fixations to Quant’s work – pieces titled ‘Chequebook’ are said to be comments on inequality from times when women needed the permission of a male relative to open bank accounts, but there’s no evidence that this was the case at all.
 The only comments we see from Quant herself, in archive film clips, are that she thinks girls are made to be looked at, not hidden away – an attitude that doesn’t really suggest that she was overly exercised by feminist thought at the time.

 I suspect that this show will remain under the Dior shadow (that show has apparently become one of the V&A’s biggest ever, showing there’s no accounting for taste), but if you can only take in one, then this should be it.
 Appropriately, it’s fun rather than staid, accessible and not elitist (and, of course, a lot cheaper).
 You have until February 2020 to see it.